Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Discussion

 Several promising directions are worth pursuing.
 First, receiving multiple predictions from a KAN immediately brings to mind the idea of ensemble learning~\cite{sagi2018ensemble}.
 However, ensembles benefit from uncorrelated or de-correlated models, but the different exits in a multi-exit KANs are not independent.
 Investigating methods to encourage heterogeneity among exits while maintaining their collaborative training could enable ensemble learning.
 This may also lead to uncertainty quantification capabilities~\cite{doi:10.1137/1.9781611973228,abdar2021review}---a key goal for KANs~\cite{hassan2024bayesian,mollaali2025conformalized}---—through the natural variation of predictions across exits.
 Second, our learning-to-exit framework leaves room for improvement, and incorporating ideas from differentiable architecture search~\cite{liu2018darts} more generally could benefit KANs.
 Third, exploring exit architectures beyond simple single-layer KAN exits may yield better performance, although doing so without harming parsimony may be difficult.
 Fourth, extending multi-exit architectures from B-splines to other KAN variants (Fourier-KANs, Wavelet-KANs, Physics-Informed KANs, etc.) could reveal whether the benefits generalize across different basis functions.
+(We address this in part in App.~\ref{app:fourier-kan}, but more should be done.)
 Finally, applying multi-exit KANs to larger-scale scientific problems, particularly in domains like climate modeling or molecular dynamics where both accuracy and interpretability are crucial, would provide valuable insights into their practical utility.